 Lead researcher Gunda I. Georg, PhD, of the University of Minnesota College of Pharmacy, and his colleagues recently presented their findings at the 251st National Meeting & Exposition of the American Chemical Society (ACS) in San Diego, CA.

-Some of the studies have investigated the male hormone testosterone as a possible basis for such a drug; a huge side affect has been infertility at higher doses.
+Some studies have investigated the male hormone testosterone as a possible basis for such a drug; a huge side affect has been infertility at higher doses.

-Other compounds have been assessed as a male contraceptive pill, but Georg and her team note there are a number of barriers that need to be overcome before such a drug can reach the market.
+Other compounds have been assessed as a male oral contraceptive, but Georg and her team note there are a number of barriers that need to be overcome before such a drug can reach the market.

 “The pill would need to be soluble – allowing it to be taken orally – and it would need to work quite quickly, without affecting a man’s sex drive.”

 There are some pharmaceutical companies that have reached the experimental stages.
 Improvements and advancements still need to be seen during research that includes selectivity and not a broad shotgun approach, improved effectiveness, and decreased side effects.

 “Even if just 5-10% of men used this (an oral contraceptive), it would limit population growth,” says Ilpo Huhtaniemi, emeritus professor of Reproductive Endocrinology at Imperial College London.